bluefroguk1/empire-dump/content/Wiki/Game Design/Spring Equinox 2022.md

 ## Site Map
 The site map is opposite; the [[Camp planner]] for each camp will have their own layout for their camp, showing where all the tents they know about are to be pitched.
 If you are bringing an IC tent, please make sure you contact your [[Camp planner|camp planner]] before the event to let them know what you are bringing.
 If you do not know where you are supposed to be camping, then please speak to the Camp planner on arrival at your nation's camp.
 ## [[Accessibility]] Camps
 The areas marked with a wheelchair are the out-of-character camps that are for use by participants with additional accessiblity needs.
 We have increased the size of the main [[Accessibility|accessibility]] camp opposite the Marcher camp this year to try to ensure that there is enough space for everyone.
-In addition we will try to manage the space to allow participants with accessibility needs who are not stopping on site to park here when they come and go each day.
+In addition we will try to manage the space to allow participants with [[Accessibility|accessibility]] needs who are not stopping on site to park here when they come and go each day.
 Please let the crew know if you need to camp or park here.
-There are five disabled toilet facilities, one near monster, one near each accessibility camp and one in the in-character area in the toilet blocks opposite Mhorish.
+There are five disabled toilet facilities, one near monster, one near each [[Accessibility|accessibility]] camp and one in the in-character area in the toilet blocks opposite Mhorish.
 ## Drop Off Point
 No vehicles are allowed on site after 6pm on Friday as [[The game|the game]] has started by this point.
 We have created a vehicle drop off point near the main entrance to [[The League|the League]] and [[Navarr]] camp.
 This is purely for vehicles that are not driving onto the site but wish to park as close to the entrance as possible so that they can unload from here.
 You must move your vehicle from the drop off point to the main camping/parking area once you have finished unloading your vehicle.
 ## [[Traders]]
 The following [[Traders|traders]] are already booked for the event.
 We anticipate that the majority of our traders who booked for the [[Autumn Equinox 2019]] will book for the Winter Solstice in the coming weeks.
 * [http://www.chowsemporium.co.uk/ Chows Emporium] [[Costume]], leather gloves, products related to drinking and accessories.
-* [http://[[History|history]]-explorer.co.uk/ Coelred Monger] Suppliers of replica costume and artefacts.
+* [http://[[History|history]]-explorer.co.uk/ Coelred Monger] Suppliers of replica [[Costume|costume]] and artefacts.
-* [https://www.facebook.com/Craeftigan1/?pnref=lhc Craeftigan] Beautiful weapons and costume that are perfect for Empire.
+* [https://www.facebook.com/Craeftigan1/?pnref=lhc Craeftigan] Beautiful weapons and [[Costume|costume]] that are perfect for Empire.
 * [http://www.darkbladeuk.co.uk Darkblade] Leather Stuff.
-* [https://www.facebook.com/Das-Shoppe-649766365145562/ Das Shoppe] New and second hand costume, leatherwork, weapons, props and furniture.
+* [https://www.facebook.com/Das-Shoppe-649766365145562/ Das Shoppe] New and second hand [[Costume|costume]], leatherwork, weapons, props and furniture.
 Trade ins welcome.
 * [http://www.eldritch.com/ Eldritch] Weapons and armour.
 * Gem’s Trading Co - Costumes and leatherwork.
 Fine quality tailored garments and LRP props.
 Also a wide range of hand made leather items and missile weapons supplied by Arrow Kaster available to order.
 * Hardy & Sweet Weapons and LARP supplies